dhb1988happy/gitskills/readme.txt

-Git is a good free software.
+Git is a very good free software.
 Creating a new branch is quick.
 Creating a new branch is quick AND simple. git merge --no-ff